 Guidance for schools and child cares is available from the Washington State Department of Health.

 Requirements for students, staff and visitors of K-12 schools is established at the state level by the Office of the Superintendent of Public Instruction and Washington State Department of Health, the Secretary of Health, and the Department of Labor & Industry’s COVID-19 requirements for worker health and safety.

 Local health jurisdiction requirements may be more but not less restrictive than these directives.
-The Snohomish Health District provides support to schools in their implementation of these state requirements and has not established more restrictive ones.
+The Snohomish County Health Department provides support to schools in their implementation of these state requirements and has not established more restrictive ones.